Infinite-Dimensional Closed-Loop Inverse Kinematics for Soft Robots via Neural Operators: Neural Closed-Loop Inverse Kinematics

 \subsection{Learning the Model with a Neural Operator}

-In our application, the architecture of the operator network is simplified compared to the \emph{DeepONet} architecture \cite{lu2021Learning}, since the input is a single scalar-valued actuation function and the actuation coordinates $q_\text{a}\in\mathbb{R}^m$ are already finite-dimensional.
-Consequently, the branch net reduces to a standard feedforward network that takes $q_\text{a}$ as input, while the trunk net only encodes the spatial variable $s$.
-At the same time, we retain the key property that the operator is learned over actuation and space, so we can evaluate the learned actuation-to-shape mapping $\mathcal{G}_\Lambda$ at arbitrarily many points $s$ and differentiate with respect to $q_\text{a}$, which is exactly what the neural CLIK algorithm requires.
+In our application, the architecture of the operator network is simplified compared to \emph{DeepONet} \cite{lu2021Learning}, since the actuation coordinates $q_\text{a}\in\mathbb{R}^m$ are finite-dimensional.
+Consequently, the branch net reduces to a standard feedforward network, while the trunk net only encodes the spatial variable $s$.
+We still retain the key property that the operator is learned over actuation and space, so we can evaluate the learned actuation-to-shape mapping $\mathcal{G}_\Lambda$ at arbitrarily many points $s$ and differentiate with respect to $q_\text{a}$.

 \textbf{Data.} For data generation, we solve the boundary value problem~\eqref{eq:bvp} $N=1,000,000$ times to obtain samples of the actuation-to-shape mapping for random activations within the physical constraints of the system $q_{\text{a},i}\in[-1.67,0]$, $i=1,2,3$.
 Note that $q_{\text{a}}=0$ corresponds to the steady state of the system in which the soft robot hangs downward, and negative actuation leads to fiber contraction relative to this state.
 Histograms of the activations show that the entire actuation space is sufficiently represented in the dataset.
 The spatial coordinate $s$ is discretized with $n_\text{s}=100$ points in $[0,1]$.
 We use the \textit{Julia} package developed for the active filament theory \cite{kaczmarski2022Active} and the associated parameters of the minimal three fiber prototype \cite{leanza2024Elephant}.
 We store each solution as a discrete centerline in a matrix $R \in \mathbb{R}^{n_s \times 3}$ with its respective $(x,y,z)$-coordinates at the $n_s$ locations.